 - A string duo (consisting of a violin and cello) doubles the sound of a soloist, adding a bass line and a greater variety of rhythm.
 A violin and cello duo can play a wide variety of classical pieces and pop tunes, and do not require much space to set up.

 - A string trio consists of a violin, viola, and cello.
 The viola’s range is inbetween that of a violin and cello, and together, the three parts provide even richer harmonies and rhythms.
 (By special request, we may be able to put on a full string trio concert, including works by Beethoven, Schubert, Dohnanyi, and Francaix.)

 - A string quartet brings impressive four-part harmony and complex rhythm to your special event – it’s like having a miniature orchestra!
 There is a wide repertoire available for string quartet – not only classical pieces, but pop arrangements that sound like the real thing.

-For recordings of Faith playing violin, please visit the Performances page.
-For recordings of Faith (violin) and Lisl (cello), please click here [link coming soon].
+For recordings of Faith playing violin, please visit the Performance page.
+For recordings of Faith (violin) and Lisl (cello) together, please click here [link coming soon].

 - Eagle’s Nest

 - Blue Ridge Mountain Club